 Journals publishing and technology organization Hindawi Ltd. has developed a manuscript submission and peer review platform currently in live use.
 In addition to this, they’ve begun work on additional tools using PubSweet.

-Hindawi Ltd. will make the platform multi-tenanted, to roll out across subsequent journals.
-They are leading the charge in the Coko community on the multi-tenancy approach.
+Hindawi Ltd. have been leading the charge in the Coko community on the multi-tenancy approach.

 In addition to submission and peer review, and multi-tenancy, Hindawi Ltd. are also building a QA platform on top of PubSweet.
 All of the code is open and available to be reused.